gseridon/LumiMonitor/README.md

 The document will cover all points of the build, from the materials, budget and time commitment, to the mechanical assembly, testing, and power up.
 It will also cover all the problems that was encountered during the project, steps to take to prevent them from occurring, as well as highlighting steps that may cause problems in the future.

-While the project was completed over a 13-week semester, following this build instruction should allow the user to have an assembled and functional module within 4 to 6 hours, given that the required materials and components have already been ordered and ready to be used.
+While the project was completed over a 13-week semester, following this build instruction should allow the user to have an assembled and functional module within 4 hours, given that the required materials and components have already been ordered and ready to be used.

 <img src="https://raw.githubusercontent.com/gseridon/LumiMonitor/master/Images/ProjectSystemDiagram.png">